NeuroTech-Leuven/TheMindWitcher/src/Emotions/README.md

 ### Classification
 After feature extraction, a gradient-boosted classifier is trained on the extracted features from all subjects' epochs.
 Gradient boosting is a powerful ensemble learning technique that builds a strong predictive model by combining multiple weak learners.
 To optimize the model's performance, a grid search is employed to systematically explore the hyperparameter space and identify the best combination of parameters.

-## Pre-training the model

-The public dataset [SEED IV dataset](https://bcmi.sjtu.edu.cn/home/seed/seed-iv.html) was used to pre-train our models.
-Once pre-trained, the model could be used in a "plug-and-play" manner.

-The dataset consists of 15 users' recordings across 3 sessions of 24 trials each.
-Each of these trials is an EEG recording of a total of 2m50s, sampled at 200 Hz.
-The dataset includes 6 male subjects and 9 female subjects, each experiencing the four different states of emotions for which we aimed to build the classifier.

 ## Results and future plans
 After transitioning to the 8-channel EEG Ant Neuro headset, we achieved a limited model's performance of 66%, as not all channels provide relevant information for accurate classification.
 However, if a 64-channel headset were to be used, this accuracy could be further enhanced.